solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Azure Management Tools

+The flexibility and variety of Azure's management tools make it intuitive for all users, irrespective of their skill level with certain technologies.
+As your skill level and administration needs mature, Azure the right tool for you.

 ![Azure service management tool maturity progression.](media/azure-management-tool-maturity.png "Azure service management tool")

-The flexibility and variety of Azure's management tools make it intuitive for all users, irrespective of their skill level with certain technologies.
+**Azure portal**

 When you are just starting, the **Azure portal** gives developers a quick view of the state of their Azure resources.
 It supports extensive